kool-dev/kool/docs/4-Commands/kool-preset.md

 ## kool preset

 Initialize kool preset in the current working directory.
-If none is specified, a wizard will be prompt to choose one
+If no preset argument is specified you will be prompted to pick among the existing options.

 ### Synopsis

 Initialize kool preset in the current working directory.
-If none is specified, a wizard will be prompt to choose one
+If no preset argument is specified you will be prompted to pick among the existing options.

 ```
 kool preset [PRESET] [flags]